 What I did not expect to see inside the Cathédrale St-André de Bordeaux was still beautiful statue of Joan of Arc, by Antoine Bourdelle (19th c.).
 I can’t find that she was ever in Bordeaux but she’s a French heroine, I don’t think it matters.
 However, at the time of her birth, the English and their allies controlled much of France, including Paris, Bordeaux, and Reims.
 (May 18, 2022)

+While making my way to and from the Bordeaux Cathedral, I came across the Galerie Bordelaise shopping arcade.
 You can enter Galerie Bordelaise through art deco gates at Rue des Piliers de Tutelle or Rue Sainte-Catherine.
 (May 18, 2022)

 Inside the the Galerie Bordelaise shopping arcade with its 19th-century architecture of wrought-iron gates, marble columns, gilt finishings, and ornate decorations.
 (May 18, 2022)